awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 + IAM users in the AWS Management Console unknowingly use temporary credentials\.
 Users sign into the console using their user name and password, which are long\-term credentials\.
 However, in the background, the console generates temporary credentials on behalf of the user\.
 + If an IAM user makes a call to an AWS service, the service re\-uses the user's credentials to make another request to a different service\.
 For example, when calling Athena to access an Amazon S3 bucket, or when using AWS CloudFormation to create an Amazon EC2 instance\.
 For the subsequent request, AWS uses temporary credentials\.

-To learn which services support using temporary credentials, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
+To learn which services support using temporary credentials, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.

 The `aws:MultiFactorAuthPresent` key is not present when an API or CLI command is called with long\-term credentials, such as user access key pairs\.
 Therefore we recommend that when you check for this key that you use the `...IfExists` versions of the condition operators\.